 There are a few ways that I recommend cooking your chicken for enchiladas.

-- Buying a rotisserie chicken is the easiest way, and probably my preferred method.
+- Buying a rotisserie chicken is the easiest way, and probably my preferred method (You can make your own rotisserie chicken in the Instant Pot!).
 Shred both breasts, discarding the skin.
 You end up with super juicy and tender chicken.

 - If you have an instant pot, this is a really quick way to cook your chicken for shredding or chopping.
 You can find the recipe and instructions for Instant Pot All Purpose Shredded Chicken here.